-Due to the time schedule and the nature of the discussions, preliminary discussions on the content of the GTR have already begun.
+Due to the time schedule and the nature of the discussions, preliminary discussions on the content of the gtr have already begun.
+According to our assigned Terms of Reference, our Pedestrian Safety gtr informal group should make a final proposal to GRSP before spring 2005.
+To do so, the group should prepare its draft proposal to GRSP before autumn 2004.